miraclefactory/submarine-hsaois/README.md

 # GUI for Hyper Speed Automatic Optical Inspection System(HSAOIS)
-### Built by Submarine, a software development team
+### Built by MiracleFactory, a software development team

 > Built on top of the remarkable work of [Wanderson's PyDracula](https://github.com/Wanderson-Magalhaes/Modern_GUI_PyDracula_PySide6_or_PyQt6), themed after *Quite Light* of VSCode